Perhaps no other organization or fraternity has been subjected to conspiracy theories and myths as is the case with Freemasonry.

 Myth: Freemasons Are A Front For Zionism

-This myth is extremely popular in Muslim countries and Arab World where governments have used this as an excuse to ban Freemasonry.
+This myth is extremely popular in Muslim countries and the Arab World where governments have used this as an excuse to ban Freemasonry.

 Freemasonry never had any sort of relationship with the Zionist movement that ultimately led to the establishment of the State of Israel.